fairpm/planet/guidelines.md

 * Enable comments if possible to encourage dialogue.

-* Submit via GitHub issue titled “Add \[your-domain\] to Planet WordPress,” including the feed URL and preferred display name.
+* Submit via GitHub issue titled “Add \[your-domain\] to Planet FAIR,” including the feed URL and preferred display name.

 ---